Resilience in the workplace

 How would you describe personal resilience and what types of things help us to be more resilient?

 This is a two-part answer.
-Resilience is having the flexible strength of mind and positive attitude to overcome challenging situations successfully, along with the motivation to want to overcome challenging situations successfully.
+Resilience is having the flexible strength of mind and positive attitude to overcome challenging situations successfully.
 The second part is where the manager's role in the resilience of others comes in.

 What components of personal resilience make us more engaged, productive and happy in our jobs?